dietotter/cpp-learning/conspect.md

 `double& Matrix::operator()(int row, int col) { return m_data[row][col]; }` - we couldn't do this with `operator[]` because it can only take one index.
 Use it: `matrix(1, 2) = 4.5;`
 - It may be tempting to use `operator()` for many different purposes, but it's strongly discouraged because the *()* symbol doesn't give any indication of what the operator is doing.
 - `Operator()` is also commonly overloaded to implement **functors** (or **function objects**), which are classes that operate like functions.
 The advantage of a functor over normal functions is that functors can store data in member variables.
 E.g.: see `conspect/src/overloading-operators/functors.cpp`

+## Overloading typecasts
+- **User-defined conversions** allow us to convert our class into another data type
+- Providing user-defined conversion for `Cents` by overloading the int typecast:

+`operator int() const { return m_cents; }` (public member function)
+- User-defined conversions do not take parameters, as there is no way to pass arguments to them
+- User-defined conversions do not have return type
+- Now if we have some function that takes int parameter: `void printInt(int value) { std::cout << value; }`, we can call `printInt(cents);` and cents will be implicitly converted to int by calling our overloaded operator function (or we can just do `std::cout << cents;` instead of *printInt* and it'll work).
+We can also now explicitly cast Cents: `Cents cents{ 7 }; int c{ static_cast<int>(cents) };`
+- We can provide user-defined conversions for user-defined data types.
+E.g., in `class Dollar`:

+`operator Cents() const { return Cents(m_dollars * 100); } // Allow us to convert Dollars into Cents`

+## Copy constructor
+- **Copy constructor** is a special type of constructor used to create a new object as a copy of an existing object.
+Like default constructor, if we don't provide copy constructor for class, C++ will create a public copy constructor for us
+- By default, the created copy constructor utlizes memberwise initialization. **Memberwise initialization** means that each member of the copy is initialized directly from the member of the class being copied
+- We can provide out own copy constructor (e.g. for Fraction):

+`Fraction(const Fraction &fr): m_numerator(fr.m_numerator), m_denominator(fr.m_denominator) { /* no need to check for a denominator of 0, as fr must already be a valid Fraction */ }`

+Then we use can use, for example, direct initialization with copy constructor:

+`Fraction fiveThirds(5, 3); Fraction fCopy(fiveThirds);`
+- It's fine to use default copy constructor if it meets our needs
+- **Note**: Member functions of a class can access the private members of parameters of the same class type (example - the above copy constructor)
+- **Elision** - case, when the compiler is allowed to opt out of calling the copy constructor and just do a direct initialization.
+E.g.: `Fraction fiveThirds(Fraction(5, 3));` This takes two steps - 1. create anonymous object, 2. call the copy constructor.
+The compiler may (or may not) simply do `Fraction fiveThirds(5, 3);`, which only requires one constructor call (to `Fraction(int, int)`).

+Note: Since C++17, some cases of copy elision (including the example above) have been made mandatory.
+- We can prevent making copies of our class by making the copy constructor private.
+Then, any initialization that would use the copy constructor will cause a compile error, even if the copy constructor is elided

+## Copy initialization
+- For classes, `Fraction six = Fraction(6);` is evaluated the same way as `Fraction six(Fraction(6));`.
+So copy constructor may (from C++17 - will) be elided. **Rule**: *Avoid using copy initialization, use uniform initialization instead.*
+- Copy initialization is used in a few other places.
+One of them - when passing or returning a class by value.
+Usually, the copy constructor can not be elided in these cases.

+It may be elided in such situation, even though `s` is returned by value:

+`class Something{}; Something foo() { Something s; return s; }`

+then `Something s = foo();`

+## Converting constructors, explicit, delete
+- By default, C++ will treat any constructor as an implicit conversion operator.
+E.g. we have `Fraction(int num = 0, int denom = 1): m_num(num), m_denom(denom) { assert(denom != 0) }` constructor and `void printFraction(const Fraction &f) { std::cout << f; }` function (not Fraction member).
+We call `printFraction(6);`, compiler will implicitly conver literal 6 to Fraction object when initializing parameter `f` using the `Fraction(int, int)` constructor.
+This implicit conversion works for all kinds of initialization (direct, uniform, copy)
+- Constructors eligible to be used for implicit conversions are called **converting constructors**.
+Prior to C++11 only constructors with one parameter could be converting.
+With new uniform initialization in C++11, all constructors can be
+- Unlike the Fraction case, implicit conversion may be undesirable or lead to unexpected behaviour.
+See `conspect/src/overloading-operators/undesirable-implicit-conversion.cpp`
+- For the example in file, there are several ways to address the issue:
+    1. Make constructors (and conversion functions) *explicit* via `explicit` keyword.
+Constructors and conversion functions made explicit will not be used for *implicit* conversions or copy initialization:

+        `explicit MyString(int x) { m_string.resize(x); }`

+        Note, that this only prevents *implicit* conversions.
+Explicit conversions (via casting) are still allowed: `std::cout << static_cast<MyString>(5);`

+        Direct and uniform initialization will also still convert parameters to match (uniform initialization won't do narrowing conversions, but will do other types of conversions): `MyString str{ 'x' };` is allowed

+    2. We can partially disallow `'x'` from being converted to `MyString` (both implicit and explicit) by adding `MyString(char)` constructor and making it private: `MyString(char){}`.
+However, this constructor can still be used inside the class.
+    3. We can completely disallow this conversion by using the `delete` keyword (from C++11) to delete a function: `public: ...
+MyString(char) = delete;`.
+Now any use of this constructor is a compile error.
+Copy constructor and overloaded operators may also be deleted